 If you have pelvic pain that developed suddenly, call a healthcare provider right away.
 You should also schedule an appointment if pelvic pain is so severe that it disrupts your daily life.

 While pelvic pain is often a symptom of urinary tract infections or gastrointestinal issues, it can also indicate a problem with organs in your pelvic area.
 There are many reasons why pelvic pain may develop.
 For proper diagnosis and treatment, schedule an appointment with a healthcare provider.

 While not all pelvic pain is serious, seeking medical care when symptoms are severe is important.
 You should head to the nearest emergency room if:

 Pelvic pain may be serious if your symptoms developed suddenly or if the discomfort is severe.
-If you have pelvic pain that lasts for more than two weeks, schedule an appointment with your healthcare provider.
+If you have pelvic pain that lasts for more than two weeks, schedule an appointment with a healthcare provider.

 A note from Cleveland Clinic

-Pelvic pain can be concerning and because it’s a symptom of so many conditions, it can be particularly frustrating.
+Pelvic pain can be concerning, and because it’s a symptom of so many conditions, it can be particularly frustrating.
 Your healthcare provider can help determine the cause of your pelvic pain so you can receive the treatment you need to feel better.

 Last reviewed by a Cleveland Clinic medical professional on 06/20/2022.